-- After discussion with appropriate personnel regarding the status of the road conditions, the superintendent will determine if a delayed opening or school closing is appropriate. - 2) Following his/her determination regarding a delay or school closing, the superintendent will contact the principal.
-In turn, the principal will activate the phone tree ("Snowflake List" used for all school closings and delays) so as to inform staff regarding the delay or closing decision.
-NOTE: An updated "Snowflake List" will be disseminated as soon as possible after the beginning of the school year. - 3) If for some reason there are communication problems to the extent that a staff member does not receive a call regarding a delay or closing, the information is also communicated to the media.
-Listen for announcements on the television and radio stations cited on the "Snowflake List."
-NOTE: If for some reason, your name is not included on the snowflake list, please contact Mrs. Natalie Zimmerman in the business office. - 4) On the days when there are delays, follow the alternate schedule times as outlined in the bell and lunch schedule sections of the handbook.
+- 1) After discussion with appropriate personnel regarding the status of the road conditions, the superintendent will determine if a delayed opening or school closing is appropriate. - 2) Following his/her determination regarding a delay or school closing, the superintendent will contact the principal.
+The automated phone system will then be used to let staff and parents know of the delay. - 3) If for some reason there are communication problems to the extent that a staff member does not receive a call regarding a delay or closing, the information is also communicated to the media.
+If your name is not on the automated call list, please see Mrs. Zimmerman in the Business office. - 4) On the days when there are delays, follow the alternate schedule times as outlined in the bell and lunch schedule sections of the handbook.